How Much Does It Cost to Live In Hong Kong?

 The transportation system in this country was very well developed many years ago and is improving every other year.

 You will save more if you buy a monthly pass for one of the means of public transport and do not drive your private car.

-Prices of the monthly utilities are not that scary as it could seem at first glance.
+Prices of the monthly utilities are not as scary as they could seem at first glance.

 Again, the average bill is based on the average consumption of water, electricity, gas, and conditioning.

-The Internet is cheap in comparison to most of the European countries, as well as the mobile phone.
+The Internet is cheap in comparison to most European countries, as well as the mobile phone.

 SPORTS & LEISURE

 An active lifestyle and different leisure activities are supported in Hong Kong at the governmental level.

 Old and young are encouraged to take part in the sporting programs in the country and the city of Hong Kong.

 As for water sports, people usually go swimming, boating, sailing, or canoeing.